 Hudson City Savings Bank, a subsidiary of Hudson City Bancorp, is a New Jersey based bank founded just after the Civil War.
 The bank now has over 100 branches in 21 counties of New Jersey, New York and Connecticut.
 Hudson City is one of America's oldest banks, and its also New Jersey's biggest savings bank.
 Over the years, the company has relied on its corporate motto - “Bank on Better Values.”
-M&T Bank purchased Hudson City Savings Bank in August 2012 but decided to keep the name.
+M&T Bank purchased Hudson City Savings Bank in August 2012, but kept the name until 2016, when all Hudson City Saving Bank branches became M&T branches.

 Hudson City Savings Bank was founded on March 27, 1868 in Hudson City, NJ.
 The bank grew steadily over the years, surviving both the Great Depression and the Savings and Loan crisis of the 1980s.
 While most banks grow through mergers and acquisitions, Hudson City's story is mostly one of increasing its depositor base, primarily in its home state of New Jersey.
 Today, Hudson City Savings Bank operates 136 branches, with 98 located in New Jersey, 9 in Connecticut's Fairfield County, and 29 located in the state of New York.
 The company also employs over 1000 individuals.